stevedoyle/esp32c6-crypto/README.md

 This benchmark uses:
 - **AES-256**: 256-bit key size for strong encryption
 - **CTR Mode**: Counter mode for stream cipher operation
+- **SHA-256**: 256-bit cryptographic hash function
-- **Test vectors**: Zero-filled keys and data for consistent benchmarking
+- **Test vectors**: Zero-filled keys and test patterns for consistent benchmarking

 ⚠️ **Warning**: This code is for benchmarking purposes only.
-Do not use the test keys or initialization vectors in production applications.
+Do not use the test keys, initialization vectors, or hash inputs in production applications.

 ## Performance Optimization Tips